 Many moons ago, I had the first glimpse of this stunning region as an Inter-rail pass holder.
 The philosophy of Inter-rail travelling at the time, and probably still now, was to visit as many places as possible within the validity period.
 Far from ideal as I see things now, but back then it was thrilling to be moving fast across countries, probably missing amazing spots along the way but undoubtedly gaining a sense of adventure and broad horizons.
 During a short stay in Penzance (Cornwall), I discovered the South West coast path and was totally captivated by it.
 This sparked a desire to return to Cornwall with more time and preparation to walk some stretches of the Cornish section of the SWCP long-distance trail.

-The aim of this blogpost is to look at language that is emerging as countries are relaxing their coronavirus restrictions and moving on towards a new phase.
-Replicating the format of a previous blogpost (dealing with the terminology the Coronavirus arrival brought with it, here), I will introduce language relevant to this stage, while providing context examples taken from newspapers.
+This blog post aims to look at the language that is emerging as countries are relaxing their coronavirus restrictions and moving on towards a new phase.
+Replicating the format of a previous blogpost (dealing with the terminology the Coronavirus arrival brought with it, here), I will introduce language relevant to this stage while providing context examples taken from newspapers.

 When I first heard the word mish-mash, it was love at first sight.